Julian the Hospitaller: Golden Legend

 Julian returned home and found two people asleep in his bed.
 Thinking that they were his wife and her lover, he killed them both.
 When he discovered his mistake, he vowed to spend the rest of his life doing charitable works.
 He and his wife made a pilgrimage to Rome.
 They continued their travels until they came to a river crossing.
-There they built a hospice to welcome weary and sick travelers, and Julian assisted people in crossing the river.
+There they built a hospice to welcome weary and sick travellers, and Julian assisted people in crossing the river.

-Jacobus continues: "The enemy conspired again to ruin Julian—disguised as a weak pilgrim, he was let in by Julian with the others.
-At midnight he woke up and made a mess of the house."
-The following morning Julian saw the damage and swore never to let in anyone else in his home.
-He was so furious he had everyone leave.
-"And Jesus went to him, again as a pilgrim, seeking rest.
-He asked humbly, in the name of God, for shelter.
-But Julian answered with contempt: 'I shall not let you in.
-Go away, for the other night I had my home so vandalized that I shall never let you in.'
-And Christ told him 'Hold my walking-stick, please.'
-Julian, embarrassed, went to take the stick, and it stuck to his hands.
-And Julian recognized him at once and said 'He tricked me, the enemy who does not want me to be your faithful servant.
-He knelt and Jesus forgave him, and Julian asked, full of repentance, forgiveness for his wife and parents.